 Not long ago, there was also a restriction placed on domiciliary accounts.
 These limits foreign cash withdrawal from domiciliary accounts restricted to money paid into such accounts by direct cash deposits.
-That is to say, you can only withdraw by cash if you have received through a direct deposit.
+That is to say, you can only withdraw by cash if you have received a direct deposit.

-Further, foreign cash sent by transfers can only be sent out from the receivers account as transfers, and strictly no withdrawal!
+Further, foreign cash sent by transfers can only be sent out from the receiver account as transfers, and strictly no withdrawal!
 These regulations and more can be found in the Guidelines on International Money Transfer Services in Nigeria release on the CBN website.